AvinandanBose/Java-Collection-Framework-and-Java-Set/README.md

   java.util.AbstractCollection->>java.util.AbstractSet:
   java.util.AbstractSet->>java.util.TreeSet:
 ```
 <h3> Def: Java TreeSet class implements the Set interface that uses a tree for storage.
-It inherits AbstractSet class and implements the NavigableSet interface.
+It inherits AbstractSet class and implements the NavigableSet interface and SortedSet interface.
 The objects of the TreeSet class are stored in ascending order. </h3>

 <table>
  <tr>